NiklasMerz/explainer-webview-local-content/README.md

 The custom scheme variant is straightforward, because this avoids conflicts with existing internet addresses.
 Officially registered and non-standard custom schemes are widely used for different purposes in apps.

-The standard HTTP(S) scheme probably offers better flexibility and allows use-cases where the WebViews falls back or overwrites certain URLs.
+The standard HTTP(S) scheme probably offers better flexibility and compatability with Web APIs and standards such as CSP and CORS.
+It also allows use-cases where the WebViews falls back or overwrites certain URLs.

 **Both variants could be allowed.**